Top 10: Password Management services for business

 2016.
 Password manager LastPass is now free

-LastPass, the password manager owned by LogMeIn, is making a core component of its service free.
-Before now users could access the the browser extension for free but had to pay a $12 annual fee to take their passwords with them on mobile.
-From now this feature is free.
-Free services will also now include two-factor authentication, password generation and sync, and access from unlimited devices.
-Basically, LastPass is now charging only for enhanced features rather than convenient access.
-The company also earns revenue from its enterprise offerings.
-LastPass says that the change is motivated by a commitment to bringing password security to the masses.
-But the pricing change might also be intended to lure users from other paid password management services.
+LastPass, the password manager under the ownership of LogMeIn, has announced a significant update to its service by making a core component available for free.
+Previously, users could access the browser extension at no cost but had to pay a $12 annual fee to enjoy mobile password portability.
+However, LastPass has decided to eliminate this fee, allowing users to freely access their passwords on mobile devices.
+The free services now include essential features such as two-factor authentication, password generation and sync, as well as access from unlimited devices.
+Essentially, LastPass is now charging only for enhanced features rather than convenient access.
+It's worth noting that the company continues to generate revenue through its enterprise offerings.
+LastPass states that this pricing change is driven by a commitment to making password security accessible to a wider audience.
+However, it is also likely aimed at enticing users away from other paid password management services.

 2016.
 Password management startup Dashlane raised $22.5M